Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Runtime Analysis

 Almost all PSF fitting software makes use of polynomial interpolation to model the variation of the PSF across the camera's field of view.
 Any performance gains in this area are primarily derived from the efficiency of the polynomial fitting process to the data.
 In PSFEx, these fits are implemented using PCA, which \cite{2011ASPC} argues requires the lowest number of basis vectors to approximate an image if the data is sufficiently well-behaved.

-In \texttt{ShOpt}, we opt for a nonlinear approach, using LBFGS to fit each pixel with an independent polynomial.
+In \texttt{ShOpt}, we use the design matrix and the known least squares solution to the matrix equation $Ax=b$ to fit each pixel with an independent polynomial.
 This process is inherently parallelizable because the polynomial found for one pixel is independent of the polynomial found for any other pixel. \texttt{ShOpt} will automatically use as many threads are made available to it.
 The idea to break these operations into computation blocks is inspired by Tiny Machine Learning problems described in \cite{sabot2023mema} and the CAKE algorithm outlined in \cite{9910104}.
 Currently, the number of threads is not configurable because it has to be specified before the program is run.
-On UNIX, we ran \texttt{export JULIA\_NUM\_THREADS=4} before running the program, on Windows you can similarly run \texttt{set JULIA\_NUM\_THREADS=4}.
+On UNIX, we ran \texttt{export JULIA\_NUM\_THREADS=auto} before running the program, on Windows you can similarly run \texttt{set JULIA\_NUM\_THREADS=auto}.